JakenW/Photo-Web-App/src/readme.txt

 2nd Edit on 11/27/22:
 Added a template route for getting photos, within it containing a comment specifying what must be done within the route itself

+12/1/22:
+An edit was made to db.py which adds an additional attribute to PHOTOS to store partial information about the file path alongside the image.
+This is used to help with display through flask (which is semi-tedious).